MetrANOVA/website/pages/about/governance.md

 comments: false
 ---

-The consortium will consist of both member organizations, affiliates.
-Individual contributors will come from either a member or will be an affiliate.
+The consortium will consist of member organizations and affiliates.
+Individual contributors will come from a member or will be an affiliate.

 An individual consortium lead will operate the consortium under the direction from an executive committee.

 The governance model is designed to address two objectives that are in tension.
 First, the consortium will require a prolonged ongoing